pluf/core/docs/db/expressions.rst

 Expression class implements a flexible way for you to define any custom expression then execute it as-is or as a part of another query or expression.
-Expression is supported anywhere in DSQL to allow you to express SQL syntax properly.
+Expression is supported anywhere in Pluf DB to allow you to express SQL syntax properly.

 Quick Example::